-Upon the closing of the Business Combination and pursuant to the Sponsor Support Agreement, the Sponsor agreed to place the Earnout Shares into escrow, which will be released as follows: (a) 250,000 Earnout Shares will be released if, during the period from and after September 24, 2021 until September 24, 2024 (the "Earnout Period"), over any twenty trading days within any thirty day consecutive trading day period, the volume-weighted average price of the Company's common stock (the "Applicable VWAP") is greater than or equal to \$11.50, (b) 500,000 Earnout Shares will be released if, during the Earnout Period, the Applicable VWAP is greater than or equal to \$15.00, and (c) 300,000 Earnout Shares will be released if, during the Earnout Period, the Applicable VWAP is greater than or equal to \$18.00 (the "triggering events").
+Upon the closing of the business combination and pursuant to the Sponsor Support Agreement, dated May 5, 2021 and amended on September 24, 2021, by and among the Company, Amplitude Healthcare Holdings LLC (the "Sponsor") and Jasper Tx Corp., the Sponsor agreed to place the 105,000 earnout shares into escrow (the "Earnout Shares"), which will be released as follows: (a) 25,000 Earnout Shares will be released if, during the period from and after September 24, 2021 until September 24, 2024 (the "Earnout Period"), over any twenty trading days within any thirty day consecutive trading day period, the volume-weighted average price of the Company's common stock (the "Applicable VWAP") is greater than or equal to \$115.00, (b) 50,000 Earnout Shares will be released if, during the Earnout Period, the Applicable VWAP is greater than or equal to \$150.00 and (c) 30,000 Earnout Shares will be released if, during the Earnout Period, the Applicable VWAP is greater than or equal to \$180.00 (the "triggering events").

 The Earnout Shares placed in escrow are legally issued and outstanding shares that participate in voting and dividends.
 The Earnout Shares (along with related escrowed dividends, if any) will be forfeited and not released from escrow at the end of the Earnout Period unless the triggering events described above are achieved during the Earnout Period.
-Upon the closing of the Business Combination, the contingent obligation to release the Earnout Shares was accounted for as a liability classified financial instrument upon their initial recognition because the triggering events that determine the number of shares required to be released from escrow include events that were not solely indexed to the common stock of the Company.
+Upon the closing of the business combination, the contingent obligation to release the Earnout Shares was accounted for as a liability-classified financial instrument upon their initial recognition because the triggering events that determine the number of shares required to be released from escrow include events that were not solely indexed to the common stock of the Company.
 The earnout liability is remeasured each reporting period with changes in fair value recognized in earnings.

-The estimated fair value of the earnout liability was \$0.8 million and less than \$0.1 million as of March 31, 2023 and December 31, 2022, respectively, based on a Monte Carlo simulation model.
-Assumptions used in the valuations are described in Note 3.
-No triggering event occurred as of March 31, 2023.
-The Company recognized a loss of \$0.8 million and a gain \$4.6 million for the three months ended March 31, 2023 and 2022, respectively, classified within change in fair value of earnout liability in the condensed consolidated statements of operations and comprehensive loss.
+The estimated fair value of the earnout liability was less than \$0.1 million as of March 31, 2024 and was minimal as of December 31, 2023.
+The fair value is estimated at the end of each reporting period using a Monte Carlo simulation model.
+Assumptions used in the valuations as of March 31, 2024 and December 31, 2023 are described in Note 3.
+No triggering event occurred as of each of March 31, 2024 and December 31, 2023.
+The Company recognized a loss of less than \$0.1 million and a loss of \$0.8 million for the three months ended March 31, 2024 and 2023, respectively, classified within change in fair value of earnout liability in the condensed consolidated statements of operations and comprehensive loss.